syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ## Initialize range selector

 After importing the package, initialize the range selector widget as a child of any widget.
 Here, the range selector widget is added as a child of the Container widget.
-The default value of the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) property of the SfRangeSelector is 0.0 and 1.0 respectively.
+The default value of the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) properties of the SfRangeSelector is 0.0 and 1.0 respectively.
 So, the [`initialValues`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/initialValues.html) property must be given within the range.
 You can add any kind of widget as a child of range selector.
 Here, [Chart](https://help.syncfusion.com/flutter/chart/getting-started) widget is added as a child.

 {% tabs %}
 {% highlight Dart %}